• Skip to main content

 Simple Pneumatic Timer Circuit

-The article explains a simple two step IC 555 timer circuit which can be used for sequentially operating any specified industrial mechanism system, in this application it's used for operating a pressurized pneumatic ball throwing arm.
+In this article I have explained a simple two step IC 555 timer circuit which can be used for sequentially operating any specified industrial mechanism system, in this application it's used for operating a pressurized pneumatic ball throwing arm.
 The idea was requested by Mr. Ray Strong.

 Technical Specifications